 Internal Revenue Service Assistant Commissioner (International) Attention: CP:IN:D:CS 950 L'Enfant Plaza South, S.W.
-Washington, DC 20024
+Washington, DC 20024 the CNMI) and paid to a nonresident.

-Note: When the CNMI and the United States enter into an implementing agreement, the CNMI may enact its own laws for taxing residents of the CNMI as well as for taxing income sourced in the CNMI (or income effectively connected with a trade or business in the CNMI) and paid to a nonresident.
 Individuals who are bona fide residents of the CNMI and have income sourced outside the CNMI, Guam, or American Samoa may have to file a U.S. tax return.
 Individuals who are bona fide residents of the CNMI and have income sourced in any of the three possessions may be able to exclude that income under the possession exclusion rules when an implementing agreement is in effect.